shadab22/get-dft-bands/README.md

-# Get bands from a bandstructure plot from a WIEN2k run within the range of specified band-index
+# Get bands from a band structure plot from a WIEN2k run within the range of specified band-index

 plot_bs_1.py fetches bands from case.spaghetti_ene from a WIEN2k run.
 Input in the bandindex range in an array.